FAQ for Vendors at a Scriven

 iii.
 Try not to leave any earlier than 2 hours before doors close for the public

-b.
-Repeating: You have ONE hour to set up and to pack up
+a.
+You have ONE hour to pack up after the doors close to the public

 a.
 This is your table.
 Only you know how it should be set up and packed up.